Zeioth/compiler.nvim/README.md

 </a>

 ## Roadmap
-* `Building systems → CmakeLists.txt` is planned.
-Auto discovery of options defined by the user is planned.
 * `Building systems → package.json` is planned.
 Auto discovery of options defined by the user is planned.
 * `Building systems → gradle` is planned.
 Auto discovery of options defined by the user is planned.
 * `Building systems → maven` is planned.
 Auto discovery of options defined by the user is planned.